terra-campaigns/unsettled/directory/Sigisfarne/Drake.md

 - **Appearance**: You have a Statuesque Physique, Dirty Skin, and No Hair.
 Your Face is Bony, your Speech Formal.
 You have Dirty Clothing.
 You are Disciplined and Aggressive.
 You are 29 years old.
 - Might have done something bad in the past.
+- Escorting caravans or tracking fugitives.
+Takes job on to use his blade and horse.
+- He has respect for the dead.
 - Has worked with [Stone](Stone.md) in the past.